mcdroid08/rock-paper-scissors-java/README.md

 # Rock-Paper-Scissors
-A simple rock paper scissors game written in java.
+A simple GUI based rock paper scissors game written in java & Javafx.

 ### To launch
 #### open terminal in folder and run command "./gradlew run"